-- · Specify the smart-large-object characteristics and storage location when you add a new column to a table. - The smart large objects in the new columns can have different characteristics than those in the existing columns. - Change the smart-large-object characteristics of an existing column.
-The new characteristics of the column apply only to new smart large objects created for that column.
-The characteristics of existing smart large objects remain the same.
+- Specify the smart-large-object characteristics and storage location when you add a new BLOB or CLOB column to a table. - The smart large objects in the new columns can have characteristics different from those in the existing columns. - Change the smart-large-object characteristics of an existing column.
+The new column characteristics apply only to smart large objects in new rows inserted after the ALTER TABLE PUT statement was issued.
+The old characteristics persist for any smart large objects that already existed in the column before the ALTER TABLE PUT statement modified the column.

-For example, the BLOB data in the catalog table in the superstores_demo database is stored in s9 sbspc with logging turned off and has an extent size of 100 kilobytes.
+For example, the BLOB data in the catalog table in the superstores\demo database is stored in s9\sbspc with logging turned off and has an extent size of 100 kilobytes.
 You can use the PUT clause of the ALTER TABLE statement to turn on logging and store new smart large objects in a different sbspace.

-For information about changing sbspace extents with the CREATE TABLE statement, see "Extent sizes for smart large objects in sbspaces" on page 6-22.
+For information about changing sbspace extents with the CREATE TABLE statement, see "Extent sizes for smart large objects in sbspaces" on page 6-23.